Sleep, Insomnia, Brain Oxygen Levels and Breathing

 Ideal breathing causes ideal sleep

-Some people (Dr. KP Buteyko, some Russian Buteyko doctors, Western Buteyko practitioners and students, and hatha yoga masters) have/had very light or ideal breathing (about 3 L/min for ventilation) with 2-3 minutes for the CP (body oxygen level).
-Such people need only about 2 hours of perfect and short sleep during the night.
+Some people (Dr. KP Buteyko, some Russian Buteyko doctors, Western Buteyko practitioners and students, and hatha yoga masters) have/had very light or ideal breathing (about 2-3 L/min for ventilation) with 2-3 minutes for the CP (body oxygen level).
+Such people naturally need only a very short sleep during the night.
 They simply cannot sleep longer even if they try.
 Why?
 High CO2 concentrations keep the muscles relaxed and the brain calm throughout the day and night.
 Normally these people do not need much sleep at all, since they are resting even while they work!
-(See the picture on the right.)
+(See the picture on the left.)
+You can reveal the exact number of hours for sleep right below here as your bonus content.
+You will be amazed!

 Note that there are people who may have only 5-10 s CP and have no problems or complaints about sleep.
 Occasionally, some people may have 30-35 s CP and still be concerned or unhappy about their quality of sleep.
 However, all these cases are exceptions rather than the rule.
 It can be of important practical and scientific value to find out the exact biochemical, neurological and psychological links between breathing and quality of sleep.
 Why do most people have problems with sleep when they breathe more?
 Why are some people less affected?